lcelisse/lcelisse/README.md

 <p>

- My name is Lillyann Hidalgo and I'm currently Updating [Yourbnb](https://your-bnb-5nsd.onrender.com/).
+ My name is Lillyann Hidalgo and I'm currently working on sharpening my skills and updating [Yourbnb](https://your-bnb-5nsd.onrender.com/).
 Feel free to try it out.

  My hobbies consist of watching anime - im currently finishing tokyo ghoul season 3, I like to play pc games and switch games - im currently playing a lot of palia, I love to code and learn more about different technologies - Im currently learning more on GraphQL and TypeScript and builing applications with MERN stacks, more than anything I love to hang out with my cat.